8. Student Programs and Requirements

 It is the policy of Eastern Michigan University to assure any person who is or has been in attendance as a student at the University access to his/her educational records and to protect such individual's rights to privacy by limiting the transferability of records without his/her consent.
 It is the further purpose of this policy to comply with the Family Educational Rights and Privacy Act (FERPA) and other federal and state regulations.

-The following are matters of public record and may be included in publications or disclosed upon request without consent: the student's name, address, telephone listing; e-mail address; date and place of birth; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; enrollment status; degrees and awards received (including, but not limited to, the Dean's List); and the most recent previous educational agency or institution attended by the student.
+The following are matters of public record and may be included in publications or disclosed upon request without consent: the student's name; e-mail address; place of birth; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; enrollment status [undergraduate or graduate, full-time or part-time]; grade level (e.g. freshman or junior); degrees, honors and awards received (including, but not limited to, the Dean's List); candidacy for degree; and the most recent previous educational agency or institution attended by the student.
 This is considered directory information.

 Registration documents of student organizations which contain the names and addresses of the officers and the statement of purpose of the organization are also considered public information.
 These documents are available in the Office of Campus Life.

 The University shall annually notify enrolled students of their rights under this Act and also give notice of the categories of personally identifiable information, which the institution has designated as public or directory information.

 The University shall make known the rights of eligible students by publishing a statement of those rights in appropriate University publications and websites.